 You know, so anyway, he was a genuine guy then.

-This many years later, uh 10 years, basically 10, 11 years later, I'm hosting his show, believe it or not, and he is the same guy.
+This many years later, 10 years, basically 10, 11 years later, I'm hosting his show, believe it or not, and he is the same guy.

-He is not changed.
+He has not changed.

 What comes out of his mouth is the truth.